toniminhkhoi/aws-iot-dashboard/README.md

 This project provides an end-to-end IoT monitoring and control platform.

-The **YOLO UNO** device collects temperature, humidity, and light intensity data and sends telemetry to a FastAPI backend hosted on Amazon EC2.
-The backend stores data in Amazon RDS for PostgreSQL.
-A React + Vite dashboard displays the latest telemetry and historical data and allows users to remotely control a fan, light, and curtain.
+The **YOLO UNO** device collects temperature, humidity, and light intensity data and sends telemetry over HTTP to an Application Load Balancer (ALB).
+The ALB distributes requests to FastAPI backend instances in an Auto Scaling group spanning two Availability Zones.
+The backend stores telemetry and commands in an Amazon RDS for PostgreSQL Multi-AZ database.

+The production React + Vite build is hosted in Amazon S3 and delivered through Amazon CloudFront, protected by AWS WAF.
+CloudFront serves the static dashboard from S3 and routes `/api/*` requests to the backend ALB.
+The hardware also polls the ALB for pending commands, executes them, and sends acknowledgements.
-The hardware polls the backend for the latest pending command, executes it, and sends an acknowledgement.
-Amazon CloudWatch collects backend logs and monitors EC2 and RDS metrics.
+Amazon CloudWatch collects backend logs and infrastructure metrics.

 ### Main capabilities